josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 None of us is perfect.
 We have deadlines, and other responsibilities, and bosses who want lots of things that aren't necessarily directly related to code quality.
 We're not all going to spot every piece of bad code that comes across our screen.
 (Heck, most of us have _pushed_ bad code, that we wrote, on a Friday afternoon.)
 So when we use a tool that throws bad code our way some percentage of the time, we're effectively guaranteeing bad code ends up in what we make.

 ### The quality delta

 Another common argument I see in defense of Copilot is: yes, bad developers will push bad code with it.
 But they're bad developers; they would've been pushing bad code anyway!
 And along the way, maybe Copilot actually helps them do something better, too.

 Personally, I find that argument unacceptably dismissive.
 Will some people put bad code out there?
-Of course!
+Of course.
 Does that absolve us of giving them a tool to put out even worse code, even faster?
 I really don't think it does.

 Sure, I gave Mark a beer, but he's an alcoholic; he probably would've been drinking anyway.

 Unfair?
 Maybe.
 I'm not so sure.
 I would argue that if you know _any_ number of people will abuse something, you have at least _some_ responsibility to try to prevent it.

 In any case, if we know we exist on an uneven playing field (which we do), _we shouldn't see the slant as the baseline_.
-If the status quo is already inequitable (which it is), we shouldn't see what is _equally inequitable_ as just fine, because it's not.
+If the status quo is already inequitable (which it is), we shouldn't see something that's _equally inequitable_ as just fine, because it's not.
 It's just more of the same inequitable slant.

 Go back to the section before; if Copilot is enabling bad developers to work even faster, and do more bad things than ever before, on top of _actively passing_ them bad suggestions, I don't think we can just get away with saying the whole thing is purely the fault of those developers.